pwlin/cordova-plugin-file-opener2/README.md

 ```

 - Before Android 7, you can only install APKs from the "external" partition.
 For example, you can install from `cordova.file.externalDataDirectory`, but **not** from `cordova.file.dataDirectory`.
 Android 7+ does not have this limitation.

 ---

+## SD card limitation on Android

+It is not always possible to open a file from the SD Card using this plugin on Android.
+This is because the underlying  Android library used [does not support serving files from secondary external storage devices](https://stackoverflow.com/questions/40318116/fileprovider-and-secondary-external-storage).
+Whether or not your the SD card is treated as a secondary external device depends on your particular phone's set up.

+---